andrewjscott/pands-proect2021-/README.md

 plt.savefig('Violin.png')
 plt.clf()
 ```
 The code is almost identical to the code used to create the boxplots, with the only difference being that the kind parameter is changed from “box” to “violin”.
-By default this resulted in a plot where the y axis was ticked in intervals of 2, which I felt was too large.
+By default this resulted in a plot where the y-axis was ticked in intervals of 2, which I felt was too large.
 The set method was therefore used to set the y ticks to consist of all integers in the range of 0 to 9[33].

-## Violin Plots of the Iris Dataset
+## Violin Plots of the *Iris* Dataset
 ![alt text](https://raw.githubusercontent.com/andrewjscott/pands-project2021/main/Violin.png "Violin plots of the Iris dataset")

 # Scatterplots/Pairplot
 The summary tables, histograms, box plots, and violin plots are all examples of univariate analysis, which means they look at only one measurement variable at a time.
 However, it’s also possible to conduct multivariate analysis by looking at the relationship between two variables at a time.
 Scatterplots allow us to do this, by mapping the point of one variable on the x-axis, and a second variable on the y-axis.
-As we have 4 variables, we would require 6 scatterplots to plot all possible combinations of variables.
+As we have four variables, we would require six scatterplots to plot all possible combinations of variables.
 By using pairplots, we can quickly generate all possible combinations of scatterplots on one image[34].
 In addition, A histogram or density curve can be included at the diagonal point where a particular variable is labeled on both the x and y-axis at the same time.
-Above the diagonal histogram/curves plots we get 6 more scatterplots, which provide the same information as the plots below the diagonal histogram/curves plots, just with the axes reversed.
+Above the diagonal histogram/curves plots we get six more scatterplots, which provide the same information as the plots below the diagonal histogram/curves plots, just with the axes reversed.

 ```
 sns.set_style("whitegrid")